 Technical Inquiry Services

 The CSIAC provides up to four hours of Free Technical Inquiry research to answer users’ most pressing technical questions.
-To do this, the CSIAC relies on its extensive Subject Matter Expert (SME) network, which includes retired senior military leaders, leading academic researchers, and industry executives.
-Our SMEs can help find answers to even your most difficult questions.
+To do so, CSIAC relies on its extensive Subject Matter Expert (SME) network, which includes retired senior military leaders, leading academic researchers, and industry executives.
+Our SMEs can help to provide answers to even your most difficult questions.

-If necessary, the CSIAC may also provide additional information for clarification.
-If the amount of research is expected to exceed the CSIAC’s four free hours of staff time, discussions can begin with the user to determine whether a more extensive, funded analysis is needed.
-This type of effort, known as a Core Analysis Task (CAT) is described below.
+If necessary, CSIAC may also provide additional information for clarification.
+If the amount of research is expected to exceed the IAC’s four free hours of staff time, CSIAC will provide as much information as possible, and can engage in discussions to determine whether a more extensive, funded analysis is needed.
+These types of efforts, known as Extended Technical Inquiries (ETIs) and Core Analysis Task (CAT), are described below.

 CAT (Core Analysis Task) Program

-Challenging technical problems that are beyond the scope of a basic inquiry (i.e., require more than 4 hours of research) can be solved by initiating a Core Analysis Task (CAT).
-CATs are separately funded work efforts over and above basic CSIAC products and services.
-Through the CAT program, the CSIAC can be utilized as a contracting vehicle, enabling the DoD to obtain specialized support for specific projects.
-These projects, however, must be within the CSIAC’s technical domain (Cybersecurity, Information Assurance, Software Engineering, Modeling & Simulation, and Knowledge Management/Information Sharing).
+Challenging technical problems that are beyond the scope of a basic inquiry or even an ETI can be solved by initiating a Core Analysis Task (CAT).
+CATs are customer-funded work efforts over and above basic CSIAC products and services.
+Through the CAT program, CSIAC can be utilized as a contracting vehicle, enabling the DoD to obtain specialized SME support for specific projects.
+Similar to ETIs, the subject matter must fall within the CSIAC’s technical domain.
+Examples of past and current projects range from the development of information/knowledge management doctrine and practices to the development of prototype software applications and exercising cybersecurity risk- and threat-based assessments frameworks.

-Each proposal for a CAT has both a technical and a cost component.
 CATs are very flexible, but are limited to a 12 month period of performance and a maximum budget of $1M per project.
-Tasks may be ordered by any DoD component.
-Subject to appropriate agreement, U.S. Government Agencies and Departments may also order CATs.
+The ID/IQ CAT vehicle has an expedited contracting process that allows for tasks to be awarded in as few as 5-8 weeks.
+Tasks may be ordered by any DoD component, and subject to appropriate agreement, U.S. Government Agencies and Departments may also order CATs.